Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

-\textit{\textbf{IoTD decision subproblem.}} For IoTD $m$, let us define $U_m^{\text{LC}}$ as the utility of local computing, $U_m^{\text{UC}}$ as the utility of UAV-assisted computing, and $U_m^{\text{CC}}$ as the utility of cloud-assisted computing, which can be given as follows:
+\textbf{ISD decision subproblem.} For ISD $m$, let us define $U_m^{\text{LC}}$ as the utility of local computing, $U_m^{\text{UC}}$ as the utility of UAV-assisted computing, and $U_m^{\text{CC}}$ as the utility of cloud-assisted computing, which can be given as follows:

 \begin{small}

 \end{small}